JCZuurmond/dbt-synapse-demo/README.md

 [Azure Synapse Analytics] is a data warehouse service on the [Azure cloud].
 You should have an Azure account to use Synapse.
-If you do not have an Azure account, you can create one for [free](https://azure.microsoft.com/en-us/free/).
+If you do not have an Azure account, you can create one with some [free credit](https://azure.microsoft.com/en-us/free/) to try [Azure cloud] with.

 Everything in this repository is ran from the command line.
 We expect some basic knowledge about using the command line.
 The following tools are used, follow